-Policy No. Policy Description Justification for Policy Sustainability Objectives Policy Helps Achieve Мо H1 Annual Housing Target The Council is required to set a housing requirement, or target, in its Local Plan based on the most up-to-date evidence available.
-The above housing SP3: To provide everyone with a decent home • laiget requirement is justified as: SP5 : To improve the health and well-being of people • •It is based on the most up-to-date evidence available, using the CLG 2014 based household projections as a starting point EC1 : To retain existing jobs and create new employment opportunities • •It allows the Council to meet its objectively assessed housing need over the Plan period EC3 : To diversify and strengthen the local economy • •It boosts significantly the supply of housing as the annual requirement exceeds previous annual average build rates • It is considered to be realistic and deliverable • It makes up for past unmet delivery in the early period of the plan It takes into account the Borough's growth aspirations • •It follows the guidance contained within the NPPG, guidance provided by the Planning Advisory Service and takes into account recent appeal decisions and examinations • •It supports envisaged employment growth over the Plan period and does not lead to unsustainable commuting patterns • •It will be reviewed further prior to the next draft of the Plan to ensure it is still up- to-date and to take into account any further information which may become available, such as revised employment projections. • H2 Distribution of Housing main focus for employment and services.
-Increasing the amount of development SP3: To provide everyone with a decent home • Housing SP5: To improve the health and well-being of people • sustainably whilst improving choice in the Borough.
-EN2 : To preserve, enhance and manage landscape quality and character for future generations EC1: To retain existing jobs and create new employment opportunities EC3: To diversify and strengthen the local economy H3 Allocation of Sites for The NPPF requires Local Authorities to allocate sites for residential development SP3: To provide everyone with a decent home • Housing Development in order to meet the housing requirement.
-SP5: To improve the health and well-being of people • EC1 : To retain existing jobs and create new employment opportunities EC3: To diversify and strengthen the local economy H4 Development These settlements have been assessed for their accessibility and sustainability Cordons and the Development Cordons for the settlements of Askam & Ireleth, Lindal and Newton have been amended to allow for some sustainable development.
-SP5: To improve the health and well-being of people Some development will be permitted within the Development Cordons at North Scale and Rampside.
-The settlements of Marton, Biggar and Roa Island are EN2 : To preserve, enhance and manage landscape quality and character for future generations considered to be within the open countryside.
-EC1 : To retain existing jobs and create new employment opportunities EC3: To diversify and strengthen the local economy
+Policy No. Policy Description Justification for Policy Sustainability Objectives Policy Helps Achieve Monit H1 Annual Housing additional income.
+Often diversification is key to maintain the viability of individual farm units and to enable the family unit to remain actively employed within the holding.
+Diversification schemes can also provide assured future for traditional farm buildings. opportunities EC2: To improve access to jobs EC3: To diversify and strengthen the local economy EC4: To improve the vitality and viability of town and local centres SP3: To provide everyone with a decent home • N Target The obtained is up-to-date evidence available.
+The above housing requirement is justified as: it is based on the most up-to-date evidence available, using the CLG 2014 based household projections as a starting point it allows the Council to meet its objectively assessed housing need over the Plan period it boosts significantly the supply of housing as the annual requirement exceeds previous annual average build rates it is considered to be realistic and deliverable it makes up for past unmet delivery in the early period of the plan it takes into account the Borough's growth aspirations it follows the guidance contained within the NPPG, guidance provided by the Planning Advisory Service and takes into account recent appeal decisions and examinations it supports envisaged employment growth over the Plan period and does not lead to unsustainable commuting patterns it will be reviewed further prior to the next draft of the Plan to ensure it is still up-to-date and to take into account any further information which may become available, such as revised employment projections.
+SP5: To improve the health and well-being of people EC1: To retain existing jobs and create new employment opportunities EC3: To diversify and strengthen the local economy Nu Nu Nu Nu Ye Nu Ye Ar Fi sit St Po Ar Fi St Po Nu Nu

-Number of dwellings granted planning permission each year Number of dwellings completed each year Number of dwellings demolished each year Annual number of net additional dwellings Five year supply of deliverable housing sites against the relevant target Shortfall in housing over the plan period Population of the Borough Number of dwellings Number of households Number of households in identified housing need Average house price to income ratio % of stock rented from RSLs/Has/LA % of private rented stock % of stock in council tax bands D-H Number of homeless people Number of Local Authority dwellings Number of dwellings managed by Registered Social Landlords Number of residents on the waiting list for a Local Authority dwelling Number of dwellings within Barrow, Dalton and the cordon villages % of the Borough's population within Barrow, Dalton and the cordon villages Number of dwellings completed on each allocated site per year Number of dwellings granted planning permission on each allocated site Number of dwellings constructed within cordon village boundaries.
+- Number of dwellings granted planning permission each year Number of dwellings completed each year Number of dwellings demolished each year Annual number of net additional dwellings Five year supply of deliverable housing sites against the relevant target Shortfall in housing over the plan period Population of the Borough Number of dwellings Number of households Number of households in identified housing need Average house price to income ratio

+- Average house price to income ratio

+- % of stock rented from RSLs/Has/LA

+- % of private rented stock

+- % of stock in council tax bands D-H

+- Number of homeless people

+- Number of Local Authority dwellings

+- Number of dwellings managed by

+- Registered Social Landlords